-- A. For GTAs, GRAs and University Fellowship holders, the minimum course-load required by Graduate School is 12 term hours. - B. The department requires that all supported students register for at least 15 credits. - C. Students may be charged for credits taken in excess of the maximum 16 credit hours. - D. A graduate student must enroll for at least 3 term hours in any term that the student uses university space or facilities, or is supervised by a major professor. - E. A student can request at any time to be on leave from graduate study.
-During this time the student is not allowed to use university space or facilities, or be in contact with the faculty or department.
+- A. For GTAs, GRAs and University Fellowship holders, the minimum course-load required by Graduate School is 12 term hours. - B. The department requires that all supported students register for at least 15 credits with the exception of first year students in their first term who may register for 14 credits. - C. Students may be charged for credits taken in excess of the maximum 16 credit hours. - D. A graduate student must enroll for at least 3 term hours in any term that the student uses university space or facilities or is supervised by a major professor. - E. Students may take no more than 2 credits of PAC (Physical Activity Class) classes per term, and no more than 4 credits per year. - F. A student can request at any time to be on leave from graduate study.
+During this time the student is not allowed to use university space or facilities or be in contact with the faculty or department.